Only1JohnN/API-automation-scripts/README.md

 ![API 14](images/API_14.png)

 ## Directory Structure

-- **`jmeter/`**: Contains JMeter scripts and configurations for load and stress testing scenarios.
-  - `load_test_script.jmx`: JMeter script for load testing.
-  - `stress_test_script.jmx`: JMeter script for stress testing.
+- **`pages/`**: Contains POM classes used for structuring API test automation.
+  - `page_objects.py`: Defines Page Object Model classes for API interactions.

-- **`python/`**: Contains Python scripts for load and stress testing.
+- **`tests/`**: Contains test scripts for API validation.
-  - `load_test.py`: Python script for custom load testing using `pytest`.
-  - `stress_test.py`: Python script for custom stress testing using `pytest`.
+  - `api_tests.py`: Python script for validating various API functionalities.

-- **`results/`**: Directory where JMeter test results are saved.
+- **`results/`**: Directory where test results are saved.
-  - `load_test_results.jtl`: Results file for load tests.
-  - `stress_test_results.jtl`: Results file for stress tests.
+  - `test_results.log`: Log file for test results.

-- **`requirements.txt`**: Lists Python dependencies required for custom scripts.
+- **`requirements.txt`**: Lists Python dependencies required for test scripts.
-- **`page_objects.py`**: Defines Page Object Model classes used in tests (if applicable).

 ## License

 This project is licensed under the MIT License.
-However, you must contact me before using or redistributing this software.
+For usage or redistribution, please contact me for permission.

 ## Contributing

 Contributions are welcome!
-If you’d like to contribute, please fork the repository and submit a pull request (PR).
-Ensure that your contributions adhere to the project's coding standards and include appropriate tests.
-Open issues or PRs to discuss and review any changes.
+Please fork the repository and submit a pull request (PR) adhering to the project's coding standards and including appropriate tests.
+Open issues or PRs to discuss and review changes.

 ## Contact

 For any questions, feedback, or collaboration inquiries, please reach out to Adeniyi John.

-Thank you for using **Load-Stress-Test-Automation**.
-We hope this tool helps you achieve optimal performance for your applications!
+Thank you for using **API-Automation-Scripts**.
+We hope these tools help you ensure the reliability and performance of your APIs!